sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/03 - Taste of Reality/1 - Morning at the Inn.md

 Your ears were immediately assaulted with the man's loud exclamations, full of energy in a way that almost insulted you.
 How could someone have such energy so early in the day?
 "That's right!
 Today, I, --- of Hateno, will be beginning my expedition to the long-untouched province of Akkala!
 For I plan to be the first person in modern history to explore all the corners of Hyrule!"

 *Ah.
 This guy.* "Oh yeah?"
 You responded, turning away to tie your shoes so the person didn't have to see you try and fail to hide your bemusement.
 "I'm planning to do some travelling myself, actually.
 Any tips for me?"

+"Of course!
+The most important of which being: 'Never give up'!"

+You visibly struggled to stop yourself from making any sort of snorting or laughing noise.

+He continued, not noticing, "The journeys ahead may be perilous, but you must have the willpower to go on, no matter what may stand in your way!"

+This guy was going to be the end of you, and your journey had not even started yet.

+Thankfully, you were shortly after saved by the sound of footsteps on the stairs, then the appearance of Prima the innkeeper.
+"Ah, thought I'd heard movement!
+Good morning!"

+You wished you had been able to keep her from seeing your expression, the one of someone trying *very* hard not to laugh, but thankfully she seemed not to judge you or say anything.
+She continued, "I'll be serving up breakfast shortly.
+Would either of you care for some...?"

+You nodded gratefully, taking the opportunity to catch your breath and force your expression back to normal.
+Your friend, though...
+"Thank you Prima, but I must be off quite soon."

+"Oh?"
+The kind woman raised an eyebrow.
+"Off to Akkala already?"

+"That's right, Prima!"
+The man beamed behind you.
+"The province shan't stay largely unexplored forever!"

+"Well I'm sure I don't need to remind you to stay safe and keep yourself fed!"
+Prima allowed herself a smile.
+"And pace yourself.
+Akkala will wait for you."

+"Of course, ma'am!"
+With everything he had brought, the man was already making his way for the stairs.
+"Thank you once again for the hospitality, Prima.
+And to you for the conversation, er...?"

+"I'm Y/N. It's been a pleasure."
+You'd managed to finally get yourself under control.

+"Until next time then, Y/N!" he declared as he descended the stairs to leave the inn.
+"May we meet again on the road!"

+And then he was gone.